JohnSnowLabs/nlu/docs/en/install.md

 - `HC_SECRET` : The secret for a version of the enterprise NLP engine library.
 Changes between releases.
 Can be omitted if you don't have access to enterprise nlp.
 - `HC_LICENSE` : Your license for the medical features.
 Can be omitted if you don't have a medical license.
-- `OCR_SECRET` : The secret for a version of the OCR library.
+- `OCR_SECRET` : The secret for a version of the Visual NLP (Spark OCR) library.
 Changes between releases.
-Can be omitted if you don't have a OCR license.
+Can be omitted if you don't have a Visual NLP (Spark OCR) license.
-- `OCR_LICENSE` : Your license for the OCR features.
-Can be omitted if you don't have a OCR license.
+- `OCR_LICENSE` : Your license for the Visual NLP (Spark OCR) features.
+Can be omitted if you don't have a Visual NLP (Spark OCR) license.
-- `JSL_LEGAL_LICENSE`: Your license for Legal OCR and Legal NLP Features
+- `JSL_LEGAL_LICENSE`: Your license for Legal NLP Features
-- `JSL_FINANCE_LICENSE` Your license for Finance OCR and Finance NLP Features
+- `JSL_FINANCE_LICENSE` Your license for Finance NLP Features

 NOTE: Instead of `JSL_LEGAL_LICENSE`, `HC_LICENSE` and `JSL_FINANCE_LICENSE` you may have 1 generic `SPARK_NLP_LICENSE`.